 Mandatory for students of the following courses:

-Interrelationships, Drama and the London Theatre, Shakespeare
+Interrelationships, Drama and the London Theatre, Shakespeare, London Theatre Immersion

-This trip is an overnight visit to Stratford and includes a visit to Warwick Castle, a ticket to the current RSC’s (Royal Shakespeare Company) production of Love’s Labour’s Lost, accommodation in a bed and breakfast hotel [full English breakfast included] in Stratford-upon-Avon, entrance to Holy Trinity Church, Shakespeare's burial place, a talk on Shakespeare's life in Stratford, a brief walking tour of Stratford and, on the return, there is a two hour stop in England’s oldest university town, Oxford.
+This trip is an overnight visit to Stratford-upon-Avon and includes a visit to Warwick Castle, a ticket to the current RSC’s (Royal Shakespeare Company) production of Love’s Labour’s Lost, accommodation in a bed and breakfast hotel [full English breakfast included] in Stratford-upon-Avon, entry to Holy Trinity Church, Shakespeare's burial place, a talk on Shakespeare's life in Stratford, a brief walking tour of Stratford and, on the return, there is a two hour stop in England’s oldest university town, Oxford.

 Any additional trips will be announced.